dkeenan7/LyteFyba/PCB/Readme.txt

 To recreate the Rotatables group:

-* Delete any previous Rotatables group.
+* Ungroup any previous Rotatables group.
 Do this by double clicking on the old group name to highlight the elements, right click on one, and choose Group / Ungroup.
 The group name should disappear from the interaction bar.
 * Show all layers except Top and Bottom Documentation, and Cutouts text.